 You’ll have no idea how to improve if you don’t know what you’re doing wrong.
 Some analytics dashboards make it near impossible to figure out what that is.

 Luckily Google makes everything straightforward and easy to understand.
 Find out basic information like clicks, impressions, keywords budget, etc., or get even more granular with a Google Analytics integration.
 It allows you to see exactly how visitors are behaving on your website — right down to what they clicked, where they went next, and how long they’re spending there.
+Analyzing your campaigns is a paramount for Google Ads optimization, using which, you’ll be able to find the proper way of doing paid ads for your business.

 7. Get quicker results than with SEO